LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220212.md

 So everyone is there on the Mumble server, on the other side of that Mumble bot.
 That's basically the gist of it.
 Make space-laser noises because people are setting Avatar, not avatars, what's the word, bios, profile bios.
 You can turn that off.
 Anyway, I'll give it a couple more minutes and then we can get started.
 Same format as always, of course.
 I'm going to try and remind people to say who they are the first time they talk, so that everyone knows for the sake of the podcast.
 Hope you people don't mind, but that's alright I'm sure.
 And we'll try to read out the questions as well.

 Speaking of questions, if you have any, use the `/ask` command, and we'll get to them at the end of the meeting.
 Probably, hopefully.
 Don't worry, I've got a list.
-For those of you on Mumble BTW, I think I'm going to stay on Discord for audio.
+For those of you on Mumble by the way, I think I'm going to stay on Discord for audio.
 It's just much harder to mess up my audio setup that way.
 Is that OK?
 Can you record that OK, **Southpaw**?
 I assume you can.
 Nobody else will be talking on this side.

 **Southpaw**: Alright, works for me.